iamasmith/logtozap/README.md

 We love [Zap logger](https://github.com/uber-go/zap) for producing our structured logs.

-Many of the packages we use have logging implemted using the golang log package and as such any events they log mix in with our structured logs when using Zap.
+Many of the packages we use have logging implemented using the golang log package and as such any events they log mix in with our structured logs when using Zap.

 This package routes standard log messages through to a Zap logger that you provide ensuring..